Read chapters

 Four years ago

 The young man noticed her looking their way.
 After a few moments, he leaned down and whispered something into the little girl's ear.
-The little girl giggled but took some of her bread, approached Catherine, and shyly offered it.
-Catherine was touched by the girl's kindness and expressed her gratitude to the young girl for her offering.
+The little girl giggled, took a piece of her own bread, approached Catherine, and shyly offered it to her.
+Catherine was touched by the girl's kindness and expressed her gratitude for the offering.
 She then looked up at the young man.

 That was when it happened.

-Their eyes met, and for the first time, Catherine was affected by the presence of a gentleman.
-She felt breathless, and her stomach fluttered when he smiled at her.
-To her, he was the most gorgeous man she had ever seen, even more handsome than her brother, and she weakened at his smile.
-And smile he did.
-She always regretted that she did not dare to return it.
-Then, the young man welcomed back the young lady, presumably his sister, and they continued to feed the birds.
+Then the young man welcomed the young lady back, presumably his sister, and they continued feeding the birds.
 Catherine enjoyed following their actions.
 She glanced their way a few times because she, by then, considered him her kind hero and wanted to remember him.
 Then she looked over for the last time, but they had already left.
 She forgot about the ducks and the swans and turned to search for them.
 She felt a sense of loss when she found and watched the retreating figure of the first gentleman who had touched her heart.

 Was that a lorgnette?